spice-labs-inc/action-spice-labs-surveyor/README.md

-A composite GitHub Action that runs the Spice Labs CLI to create an artifact dependency graph from a directory of built files (e.g. Rust binaries, OCI-layout unpacked docker continers, jar files, etc), then uploads the resulting ADG to the Spice Labs servers
+A composite GitHub Action that runs the Spice Labs CLI to create an artifact dependency graph from a directory of built files (e.g. Rust binaries, OCI-layout unpacked docker continers, jar files, etc), then uploads the resulting ADG to the Spice Labs servers.

 ---

 ## Features

-- Scans a directory using `spicelabs/spice-labs-cli` container and creates an artifact dependency graph
+- Scans a directory using `spicelabs/spice-labs-cli` container and creates an artifact dependency graph.

 ---